Independence Party (Iceland): History

 The Independence Party re-entered government after the general elections in 2013, gaining 19 seats in parliament and the most votes again becoming Iceland's largest party.
 The Independence Party hence formed a majority government with the Progressive Party with Bjarni becoming Minister of Finance and Economic Affairs under the premiership of Sigmundur Davíð Gunnlaugsson chairman of the Progressive Party.
 The government coalition was ended after the Panama Papers revealed that Sigmundur Davíð Gunnlaugsson, Bjarni Benediktsson and other known members of the Independence Party held funds in offshore bank accounts.
 The general election in 2016 yielded a government consisting of the Independence Party, Bright Future and Viðreisn.
 With the Independence Party holding 21 seats in Parliament.
 That government then proceeded to fall apart due to Bjarni Benediktsson's father's ties to a convicted child sex offender that had his criminal records cleared by the Minister of the interior, an Independence Party MP.
 After the general elections 2017, called after much backlash from this decision, the Independence party formed a new government with the Left-Green Movement and the Progressive Party.
 The Independence Party had 17 seats in Parliament.

 After the 2021 parliamentary election, the new government was, just like the previous government, a tri-party coalition of the Independence Party, the Progressive Party and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir of Left-Green Movement.
 In April 2024, Bjarni Benediktsson replaced Katrín Jakobsdóttir as prime minister.
-Shortly thereafter, the Left-Green Movement pulled out of the government, and new elections were held in November of 2024.
+Shortly thereafter, the Left-Green Movement pulled out of the government, and new elections were held in November 2024.
 The Independence Party received its worst result ever, returning just 14 representatives to the Althing on just 19% of the vote, both the lowest totals in party history.
 Due to the fractured opposition, however, the Independence Party still finished second in terms of total votes and total seats.